LibreTranslate/LibreTranslate/README.md

 Start the program with the `--update-models` argument.
 For example: `libretranslate --update-models` or `./run.sh --update-models`.

+Alternatively you can also run the `install_models.py` script.

 ## Run with WSGI and Gunicorn

 ```